Kiritoracers/semantic-kernel-food-ordering-agent/README.md

 Watch the demo video: <a href="https://www.youtube.com/watch?v=6xsuRXlzxUI" target="_blank">Food Ordering System Demo</a>

+The food ordering agent UI source code can be found here: <a href="https://github.com/purunep/UI-FoodOrderingAgent" target="_blank">GitHub Repository</a>

 The React.js implementationprovides a more sophisticated user interface while still communicating with the same `/chat` endpoint on port 8000.
 Key features of this UI include:

 - Modern, responsive design